javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 A `<select>` element has 3 important properties:

 1. `select.options` -- the collection of `<option>` elements,
-2. `select.value` -- the value of the chosen option,
+2. `select.value` -- the value of the currently selected option,
-3. `select.selectedIndex` -- the number of the selected option.
+3. `select.selectedIndex` -- the number of the currently selected option.

 So we have three ways to set the value of a `<select>`: